Phasing Out the AIFMD National Private Placement Regime?

 AIFMD National Private Placement Regime Turns 10

 In 2021, the AIFMD National Private Placement Regime will have been in operation for ten years.
 All EU Member States always had, to a varying degree, domestic laws and rules to allow their local investment managers the capability to attract capital allocations from foreign investors.
 However, the introduction of AIFMD represented an opportunity for EU Member States to look at these rules in a more systematic manner (and overhaul them in some cases).
-In fact, whilst AIFMD provides some basic criteria and requirements for the national private placement regime, the regime is then governed predominantly at local level by the laws and regulations of the various respective EU Member States.
+In fact, whilst AIFMD provides some basic criteria and requirements for this regime, it is then governed predominantly at local level by the laws and regulations of the various respective EU Member States.
 An application by an investment manager to sell their products to investors under this regime in a specific EU Member State, for instance, is submitted and approved directly by the supervisory authority of that EU Member state, sometimes in a local language other than English.
 Also, different EU Member States are at liberty to introduce additional requirements to the ones introduced by AIFMD and make the exercise more complicated than in other countries.
 In some EU Member States, for instance, regimes for private placement exists, yet are so burdensome to comply with that in reality it’s like not having one at all.

 The actual implementation of the AIFMD National Private Placement Regime in the various EU Member States reflected different local approaches with regards to the protection of the respective internal markets.
 Some EU Member States simply replicated the general conditions and principles introduced by the AIFMD in their internal laws.
 Some others, instead, took the opportunity to gold-plate their internal regimes and introduced additional and more stringent requirements.
 This inhomogeneous implementation has been already highlighted as one of the main inefficiencies in the system and also one of the reasons for the existence of an uneven level playing field in Europe between European and non-European Managers.